 While this may seem counter-intuitive, it happens so fast that the human eye can’t even notice the black frame.
 Because it only lasts a tiny fraction of a second, the blur effect due to fast-moving objects is much reduced.

 That said, Black Frame Insertion has its downside.
-Once you enable it, the overall image brightness greatly decreases.
+Once you enable it, the overall image brightness dramatically decreases.

 An alternative to Black Frame Insertion, common in gaming monitors, is the Backlight-Strobing technology.
 This is an automation where the backlight turns on and off to reduce motion blur.
 In this case, there’s no need to insert black frames.